PLOS Library Partnership FAQs

 Yes.
 Tiers and fees are recalculated once every three years.
 Tiers/fees will be remodeled in the summer of 2023 for the second pilot period starting in 2024.

 Participating in CAP

-Any institution may participate in one or both PLOS Communities.
+Any institution may participate in one or all three PLOS Communities.
 If institutions have a prior publishing history with either journal (either affiliated with corresponding or contributing authors in anything published from 2014 through Q3 of 2019) PLOS has already assigned it a tier and fees based on that publishing activity.
 Contact email@example.com for fees or visit the PLOS CAP website at staging.plos.org/resources/for-institutions.